-[BIOPP-Module] assumes that the computer provides the Secure Execution Environment (SEE), an operating environment separate from the main computer operating system.
+[BIOPP-Module] assumes that the computer provides the Separate Execution Environment (SEE), an operating environment separate from the main computer operating system.
 Access to the SEE is highly restricted and may be made available through special processor modes, separate security processors or a combination to provide this separation.
+In addition to providing the SEE, it is assumed that the computer provides a secure method to transmit data between the associated components and the SEE, such as the biometric capture sensor.

 Evaluation of this SEE is out of scope of [BIOPP-Module] and the evaluator does not need to evaluate this environment itself.
-However, the evaluator shall examine that the TOE processes any plaintext biometric data within the security boundary of the SEE.
+However, the evaluator shall examine that the TOE processes any plaintext biometric data within the boundary of the SEE, and that the transmission of this data is via a channel protected from the main computer operating system.
 The SEE is responsible for preventing any entities outside the environment from accessing plaintext biometric data.

 FPT_BDP_EXT.1 applies to plaintext biometric data being processed during biometric enrolment and verification.
-Protection of transmitted and stored biometric data is out of scope of this EA and covered by FPT_BDP_EXT.2 and FPT_BDP_EXT.3 respectively.
+Protection of stored and externally transmitted biometric data is out of scope of this EA and covered by FPT_KST_EXT.1 and FPT_KST_EXT.2 respectively.